Resolutions of moduli spaces and homological stability: -triviality, stabilisation of , and stability ranges

 \subsection{Formal $k$-triviality}

-We will show in this section that for a tangential structure $\theta$, exhibiting stability for $\pi_0$ is enough to ensure that it is $k$-trivial for some $k$.
+In this section we shall show that for a tangential structure $\theta$, exhibiting stability for $\pi_0$ is enough to ensure that it is $k$-trivial for some $k$.
 This method often delivers a non-optimal $k$, and as the slope of the stability range we will produce depends on $k$, this then gives a non-optimal stability range.
-However, for some purposes it is enough to know merely the existence of a stability range --- for example, to apply the methods of \cite{GMTW} to identify the stable homology of $\mathcal{M}^\theta(F)$.
+However, for some purposes it is enough to know merely the existence of a stability range --- for example, to apply the methods of \cite{GMTW} to identify the stable homology of $\mathcal{M}^\theta(F; \ell_{\partial F})$.